meaganjorn9-del/MRE-320-PID-Rover-Report/README.md

 **Caster Wheel Design:**
 - Printed in two parts: fork + wheel
-- Optional: small ball bearing inserted for smooth rotation
+- Small ball bearing inserted for smooth rotation
 - Mounted at the front of the chassis for stability during forward motion

 ### Sensor Placement